-A Primer on Knife Pistols
+A Primer on knife pistols

-Handguns with knives or bayonets have often popped up throughout firearms history.
+Handguns with knives or bayonets have popped up frequently throughout firearms history.
 Such examples as the Elgin pistol, the Apache revolver, and others are well documented.
 These guns were just that: handguns that happened to have a knife or bayonet attached.
 Really, these weapons were guns that had a knife as a back-up weapon or tool, not the other way around.